URL Structure: Understanding URLs & How They Impact SEO

 PROTOCOL

-HTTP or HTTPs (“s” stands for secure) is the web browsers and servers standard language.
-This web protocol is responsible for enabling communication online and transfer of data from one machine to another.
-Moreover, it may also include the following protocol such as “mail to://” which opens your default mail client or “ftp://” which handles file transfers.
+HTTP or HTTPs (“s” stands for secure) is the standard language of web browsers and servers.
+This web protocol is responsible for enabling communication online and data transfer from one machine to another.
+Moreover, it may also include the following protocols: “mail to://” which opens your default mail client or “ftp://” which handles file transfers.

-For online security, HTTPs is more ideal than the standard HTTP.
+HTTPS is more ideal for online security than the standard HTTP.
 Today, people are increasingly aware of identity theft and other cybercrime on the internet.
-By implementing this security protocol, it will protect your visitors, assure them your website is secured and help your site rank better on Google.
+Implementing this security protocol will protect your visitors, assure them your website is secured, and help your site rank better on Google.

 SUB-DOMAIN